 The Individuals with Disabilities Education Act

-The Individuals with Disabilities Education Act, or IDEA, mandates that “to the maximum extent appropriate” every child with disabilities be educated with children without disabilities, and that special classes or separate schooling occur only when this cannot be accomplished satisfactorily.
+IDEA mandates that “to the maximum extent appropriate” every child with disabilities be educated with children without disabilities, and that special classes or separate schooling occur only when this cannot be accomplished satisfactorily.
 The National Association of the Deaf, in their “Position Statement on Inclusion,” argues that this does not, however, require that students be placed only in classrooms with hearing students, and expresses concerns about “full-inclusionists” who “call for the elimination of special schools and programs for all students with disabilities.”

 Deaf or hard of hearing students in inclusion programs attend classes with hearing students.
-A variety of additional services and resources may be involved in inclusion -- interpreters, note takers, teacher aides, teachers of students who are deaf, and consultants.
+A variety of additional services and resources may be involved in inclusion – interpreters, note takers, teacher aides, teachers of students who are deaf, and consultants.
 Disadvantages of inclusion include limited opportunities for direct instruction and communication, since the student interacts with teachers and peers primarily through an interpreter.
 In addition, there may not be enough qualified interpreters or support staff in a local school district to adequately support inclusion.

 When deciding what placement decision is best for their student, parents and caretakers should first consider the student’s academic, social and communication needs: the student’s academic level, what form of communication he or she best uses to learn, what opportunities for interaction with peers and role models best suit the student, and what the student’s preferred method of communication is for social interactions.